StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

 # Upgrade Steps

-There are some important steps that must first be carried out manually.
+Unfortunately, due to the nature in which the Anki decks are supplied (inconsistencies and non-standardised formatting), it's extremely difficult to automate the entire process.
+There are some important steps that must be carried out manually.
 All of these steps are critical.
 Follow exactly.

 ### Step 0: Backup